An Australian Tiger!

-An average male quoll will weigh between 1.6 and 3.5kg with a length of between 801 and 930mm.
+An average male quoll will weigh between 1.6 and 3.5kg (3.5-7.7lbs) with a length of between 80 and 93cm (31.5-36.6in).
 Females weigh between 1.5 and 1.8kg (3.3-4lbs) and measure 74-81cm (29-31.9in).
 They are the largest of the four living quoll species.

 The tiger quoll is a carnivore.
-Small prey items such as insects, crayfish, lizards, snakes, birds, domestic poultry, small mammals, platypus, wallabies, pademelons, wombats and possums are hunted.
+Small prey items such as insects, crayfish, lizards, snakes, birds, domestic poultry, small mammals, platypus, wallabies, padaemelons, wombats and possums are hunted.
 They also scavenge prey which may include kangaroos, dingoes, cattle and feral pigs.

 As roads make a good place to scavenge for road kill quolls are regularly implicated in motor collisions.

 Quolls hunt mostly arboreal animals including going out to find possums and birds at night.
 To catch the prey they pin the animal and bite the skull or neck.

 On the basis of weight the tiger quoll has the world's second strongest bite force.

 Where do you the find the Tiger Quoll?

 Tiger quolls hail from Australia, specifically Eastern Australia, in the states of Victoria, New South Wales, Queensland and Tasmania.
 Previously they could also be found in South Australia and on some offshore islands.

 They live in areas with rainfall above 600mm in wet forests and closed eucalypt forest.